Last updated on 22nd August 2022

 Visual style is something that doesn’t necessarily come across through a script, but needs to come across in a storyboard.

-Going back to the example of the dancing brunette character, the visual style would determine what clothes she wears and what the scene around her looks like.
+Going back to the example of the dancing brunette character, the visual style would determine what her facial features look like and also what the scene around her looks like.

 If the video is animated, visual style is even more important.
 Just look at the difference between this character when he is drawn as a flat illustration vs. a 3D model: